amphp/.github/SECURITY.md

 Security Policy
 ===============

+If you discover any security related issues, please use the private security issue reporter instead of using the public issue tracker.

-If you have discovered an issue that might have security implications, please send a report to contact@amphp.org.
+You can also send your report to contact@amphp.org.

-DO NOT PUBLISH SECURITY REPORTS PUBLICLY.
+**Do not publish security vulnerability reports publicly.**